 Rejecting a second-hand car

-If you bought the car after 1 October 2015, you only have 30 days to reject a second-hand car and get a full refund under the Consumer Rights Act.
+If you bought the car any time after 1 October 2015, you have only 30 days to reject it and get a full refund under the Consumer Rights Act.

-Cars bought before 1 October 2015, come under the Sale of Goods Act, which has now been replaced by the Consumer Rights Act.
+Cars bought before 1 October 2015 would have come under the Sale of Goods Act, which has now been replaced by the Consumer Rights Act.
 This stated that you must have rejected the car within a reasonable time frame (probably within three to four weeks – less if it was an obvious problem).

-And if you reject a second-hand car you must stop using it immediately.
+If you reject a second-hand car bought in the UK, you must stop using it immediately.

 Returning a second-hand car